Welcome to Kenya

 But if I’m completely honest, the thing I’ll remember most about Fig Tree Camp was the walk from the main resort shelter to our tent.
 We were at tent 47.
 Our tent was so far away that the first employee we asked to escort us to the tent didn’t know where it was—he needed to ask another employee.
 Our tent was so far away that the stone-paved path eventually disappeared and became a dirt path.
 Our tent was so far away that we could visibly tell there were less lights indicating our path as we went on.
 Our tent was so far away, that we got lost trying to find it—twice.
 And we were following signs!
 Sometimes, I felt like that walk was a mile long.

 However, one cool thing was that all of the tents were almost completely surrounded by a long, curving river.
 In this river, hippos and crocodiles hang out.
 Twice we decided to tip a security guard extra to take us to the other side of the tents to try to view the hippos.
 We did indeed see about five hippos (including babies), and at least one crocodile sitting on the side of the river.
 They did make a few noises, but my partner and I didn’t stick around long enough to hear a lot of them.
-But other travellers in our group claimed that the hippo song came on at about 5am each morning (promptly waking up all nearby tents).
+But other travelers in our group claimed that the hippo song came on at about 5am each morning (promptly waking up all nearby tents).
 They also told us that security guards were pacing around the tents all night, listening for any strange noises or any indication that a primate may have gotten into a tent.
 So maybe our tent was far away, but at least we got a good night’s rest 🤷🏻♀️.

 Like some of the other resorts, Fig Tree Camp also offered a special excursion: a sunrise hot air balloon ride over the bush.
 Of course my partner and I did it!
 It was our first hot air balloon ride, too.
 We woke up at the crack of dawn (actually more like 5:30am), and made our way to the center of the resort at 6:30am.
 After the balloon ride completed (yes, we did see animals playing, walking, and relaxing), we finished the morning with a buffet breakfast, champagne, and mimosas on the bush (provided by the resort).